GALLERY OF PHOTOS:

 She won her second Helen Hayes Award for Lead Actress in a Musical in 2013 For

-This summer, 2016, Natascia made her solo debut at Feinstein's 54 Below in New York on June 15, @7:00pm.
+Summer, 2016, Natascia made her solo debut at Feinstein's 54 Below.
 Other concert venues Ms. Diaz has been presented in include Joe's Pub, The Triad, The Lori Beechman Theatre, and in the DC Area, Signature Theatre and Strathmore.
-Next up: fall 2016 she will be making another debut at the WOOLLY MAMMOTH THEATRE in the world premiere of COLLECTIVE RAGE; A PLAY IN FIVE BOOPS, by Jen Silverman.
+Next up is new touching acoustic rock musical play LIGHT YEARS at Signature Theatre and in May 2018 she is thrilled to be playing Elizabeth Proctor in THE CRUCIBLE.